jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ```

 Then, after restarting Emacs or evaluating the above statements, issue
-the following command: `M-x package-install RET markdown-mode RET`.
+the following command: `M-x package-install RET markdown-mode`.
 When installing this way, the major modes `markdown-mode` and
 `gfm-mode` will be autoloaded and `markdown-mode` will be invoked
-automatically for file names ending in either `.md` or `.markdown`.
+automatically for file names ending in either `.md` or `.markdown`.[^extensions]

 Alternatively, if you manage loading packages with [use-package](https://github.com/jwiegley/use-package)
-(a practice I highly recommend for advanced users) then you can
+(a practice I highly recommend) then you can
 automatically install and configure `markdown-mode` by adding a
-declaration such as this one to your init file (as an example; adjust
+declaration such as the one below to your init file (this is an example,
-settings as desired):
+so adjust the settings as needed):

 ``` emacs-lisp
 (use-package markdown-mode